Skip to main content

 Nathaniel Justiniano, Sophocles Oedipus, Museum of Performance and Design, site responsive theatre, Sophocles, san francisco theatre, theater bay area, theatre photography, theatre documentation, site specific theatre, San Francisco Arts Festival, San Francisco International Arts Festival, Palace of Fine Arts San Francisco, Nathaniel Justiniano Palace of Fine Arts, Palace of Fine Arts

 Fort Mason Chapel, though.
+Oh, Fort Mason Chapel.
 That’s the real perverse poetry.
-A military chapel, where soldiers once prayed to come home whole, where God was supposed to be on our side.
-And into that space you drag Oedipus, walking proof that the universe doesn’t give a fuck about your prayers or righteousness, that the gods play with loaded dice.
+A military chapel.
+A military chapel, where soldiers once prayed to come home whole, where God was supposed to be on our side because we had the bigger guns and the better cause and the louder hymns.
+And into that space, that consecrated space, that space where the whole infrastructure of righteousness lives, you drag Oedipus.
+Walking proof.
+Walking proof that the universe does not give a fuck about your prayers, does not give a fuck about your righteousness, does not give a fuck about which side God was supposed to be on.
+The gods play with loaded dice.
+They always did.
+They always will.

 Oedipus, Fort Mason Chapel on May 27, 2017